• Skip to main content

 Dual Meridian artwork above underground train to gates.
 Photo: courtesy of Denver International Airport

-Also, while the airport was being built, there were 5 buildings that were built below, but for some reason needed to be abandoned.
+Also, while the airport was being built, 5 buildings were built below, but for some reason needed to be abandoned.
 Instead of destroying them, another infrastructure was built on top leading many to wonder just what might be going on in those buildings underneath the ground level.

 Airport Layout and Other Buildings